bhargavvarmasagi/GDP-Team04/README.md

 Researched data management requirements for Phase 2 :- (10/21/2024)
 Researched and analysis of data structures for Customer, Product, and Order entities.
 Reviewed entity relationships and data flow diagrams.
 Documented security considerations including access control and encryption protocols.

+Added new entities to the er diagram in data management plan :- (10/23/2024) I have added new entities to the ER diagram: Stores and Drivers.
+The Stores entity includes attributes such as StoreID, StoreName, and Location, while the Drivers entity includes DriverID, DriverName, and VehicleDetails.
+These additions help further define relationships in the system, such as linking products to stores and tracking deliveries with drivers.